YouTube Shorts Algorithm Update 2026: The New Rules Every Creator Must Know

 • Put a visual payoff in the last 2 seconds that connects back to something in the first 2 seconds.
 This rewards rewatching.

 • Keep your total length under 40 seconds.
 The shorter it is, the lower the commitment to loop it again.
+Data consistently shows Shorts under 40 seconds outperform longer ones on loop rate.

 One loop signal from the algorithm beats 10,000 passive half-watches.
 That is the game in 2026.